brentvatne/chess-validator/README.markdown

 Extensive documentation has been provided inline, roughly according to the TomDoc specification - http://tomdoc.org/
+The code may seem verbose because of the comments, or maybe it just is verbose to begin with.
+Either way, I hope that if I am accepted into RbMU to be able to improve my ability to write concise code and comments.

 ## Extend it
 Add your own Notations that implement the same interface as